craftgen/craftgen/apps/core/src/worker/README.md

 We define an async messaging interface (`messenger.ts`) on top of the default `.postMessage` interface of WebWorkers for an easier DX.

-To summarize, this bit code can;
+To summarize, this bit of code can;

 - Create a sandboxed JS execution environment.
 - Define async interface on top of WebWorker API.